CerebralCoding/FaceMask/README.md

 ---

+## 📄 License

+FaceMask is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+You are free to use, modify, and distribute this software with attribution.

+> See [`LICENSE`](./LICENSE) for full details.

+---

 ### 💫 Support This Project

 If you find FaceMask useful, consider [starring the repo](https://github.com/CerebralCoding/FaceMask) or [sponsoring its development](https://github.com/sponsors/CerebralCoding) to support privacy-first, open-source tooling.